ondreian/hls.js/api-extractor/report/hls.js.api.md

     // (undocumented)
     readonly config: HlsConfig;
     // (undocumented)
-    createController(ControllerClass: any, fragmentTracker: any, components: any): any;
+    createController(ControllerClass: any, components: any): any;
     get currentLevel(): number;
     // Warning: (ae-setter-with-docs) The doc comment for the property "currentLevel" must appear on the getter, not the setter. set currentLevel(newLevel: number);